 a place for zinesters - writers and readers

-i am a 27 year old queer & non-binary trans person and i go by they/them/their pronouns. i am into trans feminism, harry potter nerdery, reading, pen pals, traveling, learning things, music, making awesome vegan food, and DIY. i have two main zine projects and a couple of one-shot zines.
+I am a 27 year old queer & non-binary trans person and I go by they/them/their pronouns.
+I am into trans feminism, Harry Potter nerdery (proud Hufflepuff!), playing with makeup, reading, writing letters, traveling, learning things, music, making awesome vegan food, being around animals, and DIY.
+For paid work, I am a domestic violence services advocate and have been in the field for 2 years.
+I have two main zine projects and a couple of one-shot zines.

-issue #11 is about feminisms & strategy and is accepting submissions until march 31st, 2015!
+Issue #11 is about feminisms & strategy and is accepting submissions until AUGUST 30TH, 2015!

 [email@example.com or message me for more info!]

-- perzine called you've got a friend in pennsylvania.
+I also have written a perzine series called you've got a friend in pennsylvania.

-finished in under 24 hours for the chicago zine fest, this zine focuses on the ups and downs of finding myself outside of the gender binary and attempts to both de- and re-construct various questions about my own gender as well as gender in general. three separate sections discuss feeling pushed out of femininity, how masculinity is viewed as inherent and femininity is viewed as a fictitious performance, how striving for the “perfect balance” of two genders is not plausible nor an adequate solution, acceptance or tolerance (or neither) that i feel in specific spaces, how my radical friends misgender and disrespect me more often than my non-radical ones, the (non-) accessibility of queer jargon and language, how coming out has garnered me the most intense gender assumptions yet, dealing with friends who don’t “get it”, my desire to validate my own identity without stepping on the identity of others, and checking white privilege. march 2012.
-32 pgs, ½ size, b&w. $2-3 or trade.
+Finished in under 24 hours for the 2012 Chicago Zine Fest, this zine focuses on the ups and downs of finding myself outside of the gender binary and attempts to both de- and re-construct various questions about my own gender as well as gender in general.
+Three separate sections discuss feeling pushed out of femininity, how masculinity is viewed as inherent and femininity is viewed as a fictitious performance, how striving for the “perfect balance” of two genders is not plausible nor an adequate solution, acceptance or tolerance (or neither) that I feel in specific spaces, how my radical friends misgender and disrespect me more often than my non-radical ones, the (non-) accessibility of queer jargon and language, how coming out has garnered me the most intense gender assumptions yet, dealing with friends who don’t “get it”, my desire to validate my own identity without stepping on the identity of others, and checking white privilege.
+March 2012.
+32 pgs, ½ size, B&W. $2-3 or trade.